arpcard/rgi/README.rst

 Resistance Gene Identifier (RGI)
 --------------------------------------------

 This application is used to predict resistome(s) from protein or nucleotide data based on homology and SNP models.
-The application uses data from `CARD database <https://card.mcmaster.ca/>`_.
+The application uses reference data from the `Comprehensive Antibiotic Resistance Database <https://card.mcmaster.ca/>`_.

 .. image:: https://travis-ci.org/arpcard/rgi.svg?branch=master
     :target: https://travis-ci.org/arpcard/rgi